farzad0785/Advanced-Programming-Final-Project/docs/README.md

 Student Management & Analytics System.
 A Python-based educational system management project built for an Advanced Programming course.
 It manages student records, courses, and majors, and provides GPA calculation, transcript viewing, sorting, and statistical analysis of grades.
+Two reports are in the docs directory in both English and Persian, and codes are in the src directory.

 The project is organized into 8 modules, each with a single responsibility.
 Modules import functions or classes from one another as needed.
 1. Utils.py